Coping With Epilepsy Dr. Karen Shue - Brain and Health

 I'd much rather do that anyway.
 If I can get the vitamins through foods, that would be great.

-My son has complex partial seizures and I recently researched what foods supplied the vitamins he needed.
+My son has CPS and I recently researched what foods supplied the vitamins he needed.
 I prefer not to supplement with pills because it can be tricky to regulate.
 All I did was type "foods containing Vitamin Name" in my search engines to come up with these lists.
 Here's the list I made for my son.
 I only copied down the foods my son enjoys, so if you research for yourself, you may find more options than I've listed.

 Folate: Spinach (1/2 cup gives you 33% of daily requirement), broccoli, melon, oranges, and strawberries are good sources.